-When you get into a legal bind behind the wheel, make sure that John Frank Higgins is in your camp to help guide you through the process to get these traffic related headaches resolved and behind you.
+When you get into a legal bind behind the wheel, make sure that Higgins Law is in your camp to help guide you through the process to get these traffic related headaches resolved and behind you.

 No matter how careful we are, sooner or later, we will all see the flashing blue and red lights in the rear view mirror, and we know we’re about to get a traffic ticket.
 Whether the traffic ticket is for speeding, following too closely, reckless driving, or some other violation, traffic tickets are a hassle and often can be a substantial financial strain.
 The stress is multiplied if you know that one more ticket could result in a suspended driver’s license, and that your insurance premiums could go through the roof.
 In addition, factor in the cost of missing work to go to court.

 Here are answers to frequently asked questions about traffic tickets.

 Should I just pay the ticket and save the trouble?